twofingerrightclick/svdoever.github.io/src/pages/sitecore-93-custom-theme-with-SXA-CLI.md

 You can now publish your theme with the command ```npm run publish``` on your local or remote Sitecore server using PowerShell remoting!

-# Desecting the SXA CLI tooling
+# Dissecting  the SXA CLI tooling

 When starting up the gulp task of the SXA CLI tooling a set of watchers are started for files in the theme project.
 These files, and possible exclusion rules, are defined in the file `.\gulp\config.js` and are for you to modify where needed.
 The default configuration does something like: